vbeskrovny/WebSSH2-session/README.md

 # WebSSH2-session
 WebSSH2 per-session authentication patches

-Here are quick and dirty modifications for the original WebSSH2 node application to allow per-session authentication for your hosts.
+Here are quick and dirty modifications for the original WebSSH2 node application.
+They allows to re-request the authentication each time you do a new request for an SSH session.
+Useful on the jumphosts where you have to use different credentials for the different hosts.

-Bear in mind that I'm a network enigneer (cisco professional) and not a programmer.
-Therefore no obligations for the provided code.
+Bear in mind that I'm a network enigneer (cisco professional) and not a programmer, therefore no obligations for the provided code :)))

 How to use: